Benefits of Gentle Inversion

 Gentle inversion products in years past have gone by other names—slant board, incliner, incline board, therapeutic back board, inversion bench, inversion board, and more.

-If you've used one from the past, you might have found the getting on and off, a bit unsettling or hard on the stomach muscles.
+If you've used inversion products from years' past, you might have found the getting on and off, a bit unsettling or hard on the abdominal muscles.

-The design allows one to easily use and fully experience the benefits.
+The design allows one to easily use and fully experience.
 It sits horizontally rather than at a fixed angle.
-This allows you to use along with your body's own center of gravity to slowly and safely recline, and to control the degree of angle, and to slowly and safely return to its starting horizontal position following an incline session.
+This allows you to use your body's own center of gravity to slowly and safely recline, to control the degree of angle, and to slowly and safely return to its starting horizontal position following an incline session.